 Nerd: "No, that would be The Nerd Seal of Disapproval."

-Randy also won a place in the Guinness World Records for The Biggest Piece of Shit Taken, to Sharon's disgust and shame.
-His competition is Bono, who turns out to be the Biggest Piece of Shit.
+Randy won a place in the Guinness World Records for The Biggest Piece of Shit Taken, to Sharon's disgust and shame.
+Played With because Randy and his friends, however, thought this was awesome—as did Bono, the previous record holder, who was desperate to maintain his title.

 Abe Simpson earned the Iron Cross - whilst serving in the US Army during World War 2, because of his incompetence at searching for mines.

-Also, Leela is elected to the Blernsball Hall of Fame... as "The Worst Blernsball Player Of All Time".
+Futurama has Leela win both "Dumbest Pet in Show" for entering Nibbler, and is elected to the Blernsball Hall of Fame as "The Worst Blernsball Player Of All Time".

 On the Looney Tunes 1944 short "What's Cooking, Doc?"
-Bugs Bunny lobbies relentlessly for the Oscar, and gets a booby prize instead.
-He embraces it anyway.
+Bugs Bunny lobbies relentlessly for the Oscar, and gets a booby prize.

 One episode of My Little Pony: Friendship Is Magic had the Cutie Mark Crusaders performing a rock ballad in a school talent show, hoping they'll win an award and get their cutie marks.
 They do win an award... for comedy.
 Although the CMC was more disappointed that they didn't get their Cutie Marks.
 Subverted as the CMC were rather happy about their award, even thinking they should do more comedy.